harrietwaters/get-sacked/README.md

 npm i
 ```

-This will put the script in your path for you :)
+This will put the script in your path for you so you can run it as `get-sacked` from anywhere :)

 ## Usage